 Should I check my teen’s weight at home?

 It’s usually a better idea to have your teen’s health care provider or dietitian check her weight at clinic appointments.
 Checking weight too frequently at home can be frustrating for everyone, especially if the weight isn’t going up.
 By having her weight checked in the office, the same scale is used and accuracy is ensured.
 Her medical team will let you know how often she needs to return for weight checks and whether or not it is necessary to check her weight at home.

 Can my teen gain weight if she is a vegetarian?

 Yes.
 Teens can gain weight if they follow a vegetarian diet.
 Most vegetarian diets are naturally lower in calories, because the focus is on eating more fruits, vegetables, and non-meat protein foods.
 However, by following the tips in this guide, your teen can gain weight and still make healthy vegetarian meal choices.
-There are lots of high-calorie vegetarian ingredients such as cheese, avocado, nuts, and nut butters.
+There are lots of high-calorie vegetarian ingredients such as cheese, avocado, nuts, seeds, and nut butters.

 Does my teen need special vitamins or mineral supplements?